Oculopharyngeal Muscular Dystrophy (OPMD)

 Hepatitis B (HBV)

-- Worldwide, 2 billion people have been infected with the hepatitis B virus (HBV) and 400 million people have become chronically infected.
+- Worldwide, 2 billion people have been infected with the hepatitis B virus (HBV), with chronic infection having a global prevalence estimated at 257 million people.

 - Chronic infection with hepatitis causes 80% of all hepatocellular carcinoma and more than 500,000 people die each year from this lethal cancer.

 - There is a need for safe and effective therapeutics that can promote the restoration of a host immune response through targeted hepatitis B surface antigen (HBsAg) knockdown offering HBV patients the potential for ‘functional cures’ by eliminating virus producing cells.

 The Benitec Approach

 - We believe that a combination of BB-103 and a nucleoside inhibitor (NUC), a type of drug currently used to treat the HBV in infected individuals, may suppress a number of HBV parameters in humans including HBsAg.
 The HBsAg is a known contributor to immunosuppression and HBV chronicity.
 The ability to suppress HBsAg may thus help spur the patient’s own immune system to produce anti-s-antigen antibodies which is expected to eliminate their need for their daily anti-viral treatments to control the disease.

 - Our pre-clinical results demonstrate that a one-time treatment of BB-103 added on top of a daily dosing regimen of a NUC, results in a far superior suppression of HBV parameters, including a greater than 4 log drop in HBV DNA and greater than 2 log drop in HBsAg in human chimeric liver mouse model.